godotengine/godot-docs/contributing/development/compiling/introduction_to_the_buildsystem.rst

 The editor is enabled by default in all PC targets (Linux, Windows, macOS), disabled for everything else.
-Disabling the editor produces a binary that can run projects, but does not include the editor or the Project Manager.
+Disabling the editor produces a binary that can run projects but does not include the editor or the Project Manager.

 ::